-- 1. Develop a strategic level understanding of key business functions. - 2.
-Analyze and evaluate business performance by assessing strategic position and business functions. - 3.
+- 1. Develop a strategic level understanding of key business functions. - Analyze and evaluate business performance by assessing strategic position and business functions. - 3.
 Create innovative business solutions by demonstrating critical thinking skills, assessing industry trends, and adapting to the global environment. - 4.
 Communicate effectively by designing and delivering written works and oral presentations to include business reports, academic papers, and research products. - 5.
 Assess the legal, professional, and ethical implications of business decisions including intercultural practices and social responsibility. - 6.
 Apply effective leadership principles and practices in a global context through engagements in competent teamwork.

 Students without prior academic course work in the field or without significant professional experience must satisfactorily complete the prerequisites.
-Financial Accounting or Principles of Accounting I (HPU), Principles of Finance or Business Finance (HPU), Statistics (HPU), and Survey of Economics or Principles of Microeconomics (HPU), are the prerequisites required for admission to all MBA programs.
-Prerequisites may be waived for individuals who have completed these courses within the last seven years and have earned a grade of C or higher, or for individuals with significant professional experience in the field.
+The following HPU courses (or their equivalents) are required for admission to all MBA programs: Financial Accounting or Principles of Accounting I, Principles of Finance or Business Finance, Statistics, and Survey of Economics or Principles of Microeconomics.
+Prerequisites may be waived for individuals who have completed these courses within the last seven years and have earned a grade of C or higher or for individuals with significant professional experience in the field.
 Verification for students with prior academic coursework or professional experience will be evaluated.